robertbetts/nuropb/README.md

 messages.

 Where does the name come from?
 NuroPb is a contraction of the word neural and the scientific symbol for Lead.
 Lead associated with plumbing.
-So NuroPb is a a system's neural plumbing framework.
+So NuroPb is a system's neural plumbing framework.

 ## Getting started
+Install the Python package
 ```
 pip install nuropb
 ```